NRLParticipation/NRL-Cookbook/docs/administrators/player-recruitment-strategy.md

 ---

-## Low complexity: Quick Recruitment Blueprint
+## Low complexity: Quick recruitment blueprint

 Use this when you need a fast plan to kick-start player recruitment.